PeterCha90/TIL/Machine_Learning/Week_5/1_Cost_Function_and_Backpropagation.md

 	$\text{min}_\Theta J(\Theta)$

 * That is, we want to minimize our cost function J using an optimal set of parameters in theta.
-In this section we'll look at the equations we use to compute the partial derivative of J(Θ):
+In this section we'll look at the equations we use to compute the partial derivative of J(Î˜):

 	$\frac{\partial}{\partial\Theta_{i,j}^{(l)}}J(\Theta)$